We offer free camping and free parking at day-use fee parks to these groups:

 These benefits are handled in slightly different ways.
 Read on!

-The Special Access Pass is for veterans with a service-connected disability.
+The Special Access Pass is for Oregon veterans with a service-connected disability.
 Survivors of deceased veterans, spouse and/or other family members of veterans do not qualify for this pass.
 Eligible U.S. military members on leave are reimbursed for their campsite and day-use costs.
 Both benefits are subject to some restrictions.

 What it Covers